How to Design Products with Goal-Centered Design

 To create a high-quality software product you must focus on user goals and trends in user interactions, at the same time not leaving behind the technological side of things.

-The design process can be broken down into six steps that comprise interactive research and user behavior analysis:
+The design process in UX/UI design studio can be broken down into six steps that comprise interactive research and user behavior analysis:

 - requirements definition;